holycrap872/ucls-ml-ai/CourseMaterial/03_list_sets_maps/04_text_analysis/text_analysis.md

 Create a set of words that are _in both books_ from your first decade and a set of words that are _in both_ books from your second decade.

-1. For calculating what words are only in the books from the first decade:
+1. For calculating what words are only in the books from the **first decade**:
     - What set operation should you use?
-    - Implement it!
+    - Implement functionality to calculate it!
     - How many words are only in the books from the first decade?
     - What are two or three of these words?
     - Give a one sentence explanation of what this set represents:
-2. What are words that are only in the second set?
+2. For calculating what words are only in the books from the **second decade**:
     - What set operation should you use?
+    - Implement functionality to calculate it!
-    - How many are there?
+    - How many words are only in the books from the second decade?
     - What are two or three of these words?
     - Give a one sentence explanation of what this set represents: